MileHacker Logo

 Local Security Awareness

 Minna is generally calmer than larger Nigerian cities, but vigilance is wise.
 Petty theft can occur.
-Traveling at night on roads outside this city is not recommended due to security risks in some state areas.
+Night travel on roads outside this city is not recommended due to security risks in some state areas.

 Essential Planning Details